buttonwoodcx/bcx-aurelia-dnd/src/tutorial/customize-preview-and-hover-part1.md

 What about instead of using preview, we turn preview off, and use optional `dndHover(location)` callback on target delegate for real-time feedback.

-To elaborate the purpose, we put a real-time clock on every boxes.
-You can see it keep updating the clock during a DnD session.
+To demonstrate the purpose, we put a real-time clock on every boxes.
+You can see it keeps updating the clock during a DnD session.